Flack74/Amazon-Price-Tracker/README.md

    - `TARGET_PRICE`: Your desired price threshold
    - `CHECK_INTERVAL`: How often to check the price (in seconds)

-2. In `secrets.py`, add your email credentials:
+2. add your email credentials:
    - `EMAIL_ADDRESS`: Your email address
    - `EMAIL_PASSWORD`: Your email password or app-specific password